Coping saw

 A coping saw is a type of bow saw used to cut intricate external shapes and interior cut-outs in woodworking or carpentry.
 It is widely used to cut moldings to create coped rather than mitre joints.
 It is occasionally used to create fretwork though it is not able to match a fretsaw in intricacy of cut, particularly in thin materials.
 Coping saw blades are always thicker and much coarser cutting than typical fretsaw blades and many others of its family members.
 Coping saws can however cut slight bends in the work, allowing circles to be cut if used carefully.

 History

-The coping saw was most likely invented in middle of the 16th century following innovations in metallurgy and with the invention of the spring-driven clock.
+The coping saw was most likely invented in the middle of the 16th century following innovations in metallurgy and with the invention of the spring-driven clock.
 Blades made of this material were strong and flexible thanks to rolling.
-This saw was also used in combination with so called Chevalet du Marqueterie, invented in 1780, allowing to saw pack of veneers with one angle of cut.
+This saw was also used in combination with the so-called Chevalet de Marqueterie, invented in 1780, allowing to saw pack of veneers with one angle of cut.